article banner

 PR 1

 In the recent past, the burgeoning angel networks have begun to capitalise on the collective wisdom, background and expertise of their individual member investors.
-As these networks tap into the growing opportunities in tier II, tier III and rural areas of the country; the budding entrepreneurs of India have actively leveraged upon the availability of funding and support in the creation of a new ‘Bharat’ and the move to becoming an ecnomoy of job creation.
+As these networks tap into the growing opportunities in tier II, tier III and rural areas of the country; the budding entrepreneurs of India have actively leveraged upon the availability of funding and support in the creation of a new ‘Bharat’ and the move to becoming an economy of job creation.